yt-dlp/yt-dlp/README.md

     --socket-timeout SECONDS        Time to wait before giving up, in seconds --source-address IP             Client-side IP address to bind to --impersonate [CLIENT[:[VERSION][:[OS][:OS_VERSION]]]]
                                     Client to impersonate for requests.
+E.g.
+                                    chrome, chrome:110, chrome::android.
+Pass in
-Pass in an empty string (--impersonate "") to
+                                    an empty string (--impersonate "") to
-                                    impersonate any client
+                                    impersonate any client.
-    --list-impersonate-targets      List available clients to impersonate
+    --list-impersonate-targets      List available clients to impersonate.
     -4, --force-ipv4                Make all connections via IPv4
     -6, --force-ipv6                Make all connections via IPv6
     --enable-file-urls              Enable file:// URLs.
 This is disabled by